felix-lang/felix/doc/articles/unique.rst

 and put it it another, but you cannot easily copy the box, because you cannot see inside it.

-When you have a new box safely in your cupboard, you can `unpack` the box to find out what is inside.
+When you have a new box put in your cupboard, you can take the box out of the cupboard and `unpack` it to find out what is inside.
 You can then play with its contents with relative safety, knowing that it is exclusively yours to play with.
+Its important to note, there isn't space to unpack your box inside the cpuboard.
+Its like a mail box, you have to take your letter out, emptying the mail box, before you can open the letter.

 Constructors